ivansipiran/shrec2020_relief/README.md

 make
 ```

 These commands will create the .so files in the build directory.
+Please add the folder Meshlib/bin in the LD_LIBRARY_PATH env variable.

 #### 2. PrepareDataSHREC2020